Top 59 Japanese Wave Tattoo Ideas – [2022 Inspiration Guide]

 1. Hokusai Inspired Japanese Wave Tattoos

-Wave tattoos inspired by the art of Katsushika Hokusai rarely disappoint.
-The work of this great and world-renowned Japanese artist has undoubtedly inspired a multitude of tattoos.
-Many of them have spawned from his famous painting “The Great Wave”.
+inspired by the art of rarely disappoint.
+The work of this great and world-renowned Japanese has undoubtedly inspired a multitude of tattoos, many of which are based on his “The Great “.
 Tattoos inspired by this amazing piece of art tend to share many of the same core characteristics.
-They depict water, often in blue and white, although some of these tattoos are inked in black and gray.
+They depict , often in blue and , although some of these tattoos are inked in black and gray.

-It may seem obvious, but these tattoos are most recognizable by the fact that they almost always feature a wave.
+It may seem obvious, but these tattoos are most recognizable by the fact that they almost always feature a .
 The more specific and defining point to notice is that this tends to be quite large in scale.
-It is not a standard wave by any means.
-No, rather, it is a monstrous, overwhelming extension of the ocean it comes out of.
+It is not a standard by any means.
+No, rather, it is a monstrous, overwhelming extension of the .

 2. Japanese Wave Full Color Sleeves

-These sleeves showcase the beauty of the wave and the importance it plays in Japanese culture as a symbol of power, life, and other elements.
-One of the many aspects of these sleeves that makes them especially vivid and aesthetically stunning is the rich color pallets used to create them.
+These sleeves showcase the beauty of the as a of power, life, and other elements.
+One of the many aspects of these sleeves that make them especially vivid and aesthetically stunning is the rich pallets that the used to create them. and the importance it plays in

-Waves are not the only elements involved in a Japanese full sleeve tattoo however.
-Multiple different pieces are set alongside them, and can include everything from flowers to the koi, a masculine linked fish found often in Japanese tattooing.
+Waves are not the only elements involved in a Japanese full sleeve , however.
+Multiple pieces are set alongside them and can include everything from flowers to the koi, a masculine linked fish often found in .

 3. Japanese Wave Back Tattoos